 - You are sleeping more directly on your sleeping pad, which has no effect on warmth, but is just something to get used to

 Also definitely check out the review by The Kid Project.
 They have a great video that shows how these quilts work and how they keep kids on their sleeping pads.

 2. Built-In Sleeve Option

 Someone correct me if I am wrong, but the only company that I know that makes a kid sleeping bag with a pad sleeve is Big Agnes.
-And, truly, that is why they are a huge favorite around here.
+UPDATE: Nemo Equipment now makes one too (see below in the “adjustable bag” section).
 Sleeping pads are key to keeping warm while camping.
 When you roll off of them (or spin or nudge or whatever your kids do), you lose a ton of warmth.
-Big Agnes bags have an integrated sleeve that keeps your bag and your pad attached.
+Big Agnes & the Nemo Punk bags have an integrated sleeve that keeps your bag and your pad attached.
 So, the only way you are going to be separated from your pad is by completely ditching the whole system.

-Big Agnes just updated their kids’ bags and now have Little Red 15 and Wolverine 15.
+Big Agnes just updated their kids’ bags and now have Little Red 15 and Wolverine 15 (see added new one for 2018 below).
 They’re both synthetic, both have pad sleeves and both keep kids really warm.
 We also like the “neck pillow” to trap warm air in the bag (see second photo below).
 They used to have integrated sleeves you could stuff with clothing for a pillow, but did away with those for their kids bags.

 For most campers camping in colder temperatures, these are perfect.
 However, they are, obviously, heavier than carrying a down quilt + a pad (like the Enlightened Equipment ones shown above).